-Many of the children that go into foster care have little understanding of what it’s like to receive love, attention and support.
-These are things that many of us take for granted, but they can make the world of difference to a child or young person in foster care.
+Many of the children who go into foster care have little understanding of what it’s like to receive love, attention, and support.
+These are things that many of us take for granted, but they can make a world of difference to a child or young person in foster care.

 Learning new skills

-You will also be given plenty of opportunities for training and development, to help you learn new skills and become the best foster carer that you can be.
+You’ll also be given plenty of opportunities for training and development to help you learn new skills and become the best foster carer that you can be.
 Many foster carers have found that these skills have been useful when parenting their own children or grandchildren too.

 Fostering also gives you the chance to meet new personalities, which can offer you new perspectives on life and help you develop as a person.

-Foster carers often form strong bonds with a child or young person that they are caring for, which can bring both of you a lot of joy.
-Some foster carers also end up deciding that they would like to adopt their foster child, meaning that they end up gaining a permanent family member – which comes with a lifetime of benefits, such as friendship and companionship.
+Foster carers often form strong bonds with a child or young person that they’re caring for, which can bring both of you great joy.
+Some foster carers also end up deciding that they’d like to adopt their foster child and end up gaining a permanent family member – which comes with a lifetime of benefits, such as friendship and companionship.

 What are the challenges?

-Sometimes this behaviour improves and settles down as a child or young person adjusts to their new circumstances, but other times it doesn’t – so it’s best to remain open minded about how things are going to turn out.
-You should, however, be prepared not to give up on a child easily, and to be patient.
+Sometimes this behaviour improves and settles down as a child or young person adjusts to their new circumstances, but other times it doesn’t – so it’s best to remain open-minded about how things are going to turn out.
+You should, however, be willing to be patient and not give up on a child easily.

 How can I apply?

-The process of becoming a foster carer usually takes about 8 months to complete.
-This might sound like a long time, but caring for a child or young person is a big commitment, so it’s important to take the time to make sure that it’s right for both of you.
+The process of becoming a foster carer usually takes around eight months to complete.
+This might sound extensive, but caring for a child or young person is a big commitment, so it’s important to take the time to make sure that it’s right for both of you.

-The first step is to apply to become a foster carer – either through your local council, or through an independent fostering agency.
+The first step is to apply to become a foster carer – either through your local council or an independent fostering agency, such as National Fostering Group.
 You will only be able to register with one fostering service.
-It’s best to have a look at a few different ones and read about what they do, and what sort of help they’re looking for before you register.
+It’s best to have a look at a few different ones and read about what they do and what sort of help they’re looking for before you register.

-When you first apply to your local council or independent fostering agency, you will usually be invited to have a discussion about your reasons for fostering and your current circumstances.
-You will also be given more information about fostering – often in the form or a short course or information session.
+When you first apply to your local council or independent fostering agency, you’ll usually be invited to discuss your reasons for fostering and your current circumstances.
+You’ll also be given more information about fostering – often in the form of a short course or information session.

-Once you have submitted your application form and preferences, a social worker will then carry out a detailed assessment of your suitability to become a foster carer.
-During this time, you might also be invited to attend training sessions, to help you develop the skills you need to deliver the best service to children and young people as possible.
+Once you’ve submitted your application form and preferences, a social worker will carry out a detailed assessment of your suitability to become a foster carer.
+During this time, you might also be invited to attend training sessions to help you develop the skills you need to deliver the best service to children and young people as possible.

-The assessment can take several months to complete, and you’ll need to meet with a panel before a final decision is made.
-Once you have been approved as a foster carer, a child might be placed with you straight away, or there might be a wait, while the child arrives.
+The assessment can take several months to complete and you’ll need to meet with a panel before a final decision is made.
+Once you’ve been approved as a foster carer, a child might be placed with you straight away or there might be a wait.

-You will usually have an annual review to make sure that things are going well and that you are still able to care for a child.
-Support and training will also be provided on an ongoing basis throughout your fostering career.
+You’ll usually have an annual review to make sure that things are going well and that you’re still able to care for a child.
+Support and training will also be provided throughout your fostering career.